bayofpigs/js-alg/README.md

 An algorithms and data structures library in javascript.
-Mostly for pedantic purposes.